mukaiizawa/Paren/man/man3/$io.md

 $in, $out - I/O streams.

 # DESCRIPTION
-The symbols `$in` and `$out` hold the stream that the functions listed below implicitly reference when reading and writing.
+The symbols `$in` and `$out` hold the stream that the functions listed in the `SEE ALSO` section, implicitly reference when reading and writing.

-    $in
-        read(3) -- read S-expression.
-        read-byte(3) -- read 1 byte.
-        read-bytes(3) -- reads the specified length or all the rest. read-char(3) -- read 1 character.
-        read-line(3) -- read one line.

-    $out
-        write(3) -- write in a format that can be read by read(3). write-byte(3) -- write 1byte.
-        write-bytes(3) -- write bytes-like object.
-        write-line(3) -- write bytes-like object and new line.

 Immediately after execution, they are connected to `$stdin(3)` and `$stdout(3)`.